BoolMind/user-service/README.md

 # User Service

-The User Service is responsible for user management within the Ecommerce microservices system.
+The User Service manages users within the Ecommerce microservices system.

-It exposes a gRPC API for user-related operations and uses MySQL with TypeORM for persistence.
-User events are published through Kafka using the transactional outbox pattern.
+It exposes a gRPC API for user-related operations, persists user data using MySQL and TypeORM, and publishes user-related events through Kafka using the transactional outbox pattern.

-## Architecture

-The User Service communicates with:

-- API Gateway through gRPC
-- Catalog Service through gRPC when required by the system
-- Kafka for publishing user events
-- MySQL for persistent user data

-The gRPC contracts are provided by the `ecommerce-contracts` repository.

-Shared infrastructure and utilities are provided by `@ecommerce/common`.

 ## Responsibilities